Blog

 4. Fake a sudden sickness

 For a little more drama, pretend to fall sick during the meeting suddenly.
 Squint your eyes, open your mouth (for the more advanced, a string of saliva slowly descending from the corner of your mouth), let your hands shake ever so slightly, and lift your head with a visible effort to show how bravely you are trying to fight your body’s weakness.
-For the final showdown, break down onto the table and wait for a colleague to help you get up and leave the room under the pitiful stares of the gathering.
+For the showdown, break down onto the table and wait for a colleague to help you get up and leave the room under the pitiful stares of the gathering.

 Advantages: